 It's almost the end of summer.
-And that means that glorious autumn is on its way.
-Personally, I couldn't be happier.
+And that means that autumn is on its way: I couldn't be happier.
 Golden leaves, crisper days, delicious stews, cosy fires, sturdy boots – I love it when the nights are drawing in.
 Yes, the warmer months are always welcome, but I'm quite content with the changing seasons and don't mind the oncoming cold and dark.

 But for many, this time of year is depressing.
 It's understandable.
 Commuting to work in horrendous weather is never fun.
 Leaving the house and returning home when it's dark can be soul-destroying.
 A lack of sunshine is never easy, especially when we long for warm sun on our skin.
 I get it.
 Winter is not ideal.

-However, there are things we can do to survive the "end of summer" blues and embrace all that is to come.
+But there are things we can do to combat the winter blues and embrace all that is to come.
 Here, we share some golden tips to help you enjoy this time of year.

 1. Change your mindset

 Instead of feeling depressed about the colder months, why don't you try and identify your negative feelings and turn them into positive ones?
 Rather than think that winter is rubbish, consider the aspects that you do enjoy – like Christmas markets perhaps, or real wood fire.
 Anything that makes things more bearable.
 What about hot chocolate or comfort food?
 Waking up on a Saturday, hearing the wind and rain outside, and realising you have a cosy lie-in?
 It's the small things, after all.

 2. Introduce traditions